Article Updated: 27 June 2021

 Google To Start Deleting Your Photos, Gmails and Gdrive Files Starting From June 2023

 In December last year Google sent us an email about upcoming policy change regarding storage space and data retention periods.
-Before, they were practically indefinite, as long as you did not exceed free storage quota of 15 GB for Gmail or G-Drive, unlimited for Google Photos if you opted-in for lossy downscaled images using latest and greatest Google compression algorithms technology (16 Megapixels max resolution for photo, and 1080p Full HD for video) or as long as you pay regularly for premium storage service.
+Before, they were practically indefinite, as long as you did not exceed free storage quota of 15 GB for Gmail, Google Photos or Google Drive combined, unlimited for Google Photos if you opted-in for lossy downscaled images using latest and greatest Google compression algorithms technology (16 Megapixels max resolution for photo, and 1080p Full HD for video) or as long as you pay regularly for premium storage service.
 However, those days are over and we are mostly concerned with the free service, anyway, since the new policy change will affect those users the most.

 According to Google, users upload 28 billion photos and videos every week using Google Photos app!
 Media files are becoming ever larger both in numbers and size, despite the efficient storage algorithms.
 Increases in smart phone camera’s sensor resolutions to insane 100+ Megapixels (for photo) and 8k (for video) are eventually going to saturate enormous storage capacities at server farms (you know, those secret underground facilities with endless racks of hardware with hypnotizing flashing LEDs and nested cables) of tech giants, even at Google.